-Caring for your calla lily seedlings will be a bit different than caring for the fully grown plants.
-Once you plant them, you’ll want to fill the drip tray for your pots with about an inch of water, wait an hour, then drain the excess water from the tray once the soil feels moist.
+Caring for your calla lily seedlings will be a bit different from caring for fully grown plants.
+Once you plant them, you’ll want to fill the drip tray for your pots with about an inch of water, wait an hour, and then drain the excess water from the tray once the soil feels moist.
 After the initial watering, make sure to only water the seedlings when the surface of the soil is dry.

 The growing seedlings should be kept in an area that gets around six to eight hours of direct sunlight per day.
-If you don’t have a space like this in your home, you can always supplement natural lighting with the proper grow lights.
+If you don’t have a space like this in your home, you can always supplement natural lighting with artificial grow lights.
 If you live in a drier place, you can also opt to keep a clear plastic bag over the pot (prior to sprouting) to help the soil retain moisture and humidity, but the plastic bag should be removed as soon as the seedlings start to grow.

 Whether it’s transplanting to a new pot or outdoors, you should wait until your seedlings at least have their second set of “true leaves” (or seeds that can perform photosynthesis).
-It’s important to note that the first few pairs of leaves that grow on your calla lily seedlings are not true leaves but seed leaves.
+It’s important to note that the first few pairs of leaves that grow on your calla lily seedlings are not true leaves, but seed leaves.
 Once they’re big enough, you can transplant the seedlings into a 6-inch deep pot (with good drainage!) at the same depth it was growing in the first pot.
 The ideal potting mix to use will be one that drains well.
 Many people will use a mix that is formulated for azaleas.